Tommy-Long4358/Brain-Anomaly-Detection/README.md

-# Brain CT Anomaly Detection with Convolutional Autoencoders
+# Brain MRI Anomaly Detection with Convolutional Autoencoders

-This project implements a convolutional autoencoder in TensorFlow/Keras that can detect anomalies such as tumors in brain CT images.
+This project implements a convolutional autoencoder in TensorFlow/Keras that can detect anomalies such as tumors in brain MRI images.

-## Overview of autoencoders
+## Overview of Autoencoders
-The goal of an autoencoder is to be able to reconstruct images based on the latent features it has learned from the input image.
-The architecture of an autoencoder consists of an encoder and decoder.
-The encoder takes in an image as input and learns it latent features of what makes a brain CT image healthy.
-Afterwards, the decoder takes the latent features that the encoder has learned and tries to reconstruct an image that closely matches the input image.
-The difference between the reconstruction and original image is the reconstruction error.
+Autoencoders can learn the latent features of an image through its encoder stage and use those latent features to reconstruct the same image in the decoder stage.
+Comparing the reconstructed image with the original image is what gives us the reconstruction loss.

 ## Goal
-The goal of this project is to be able to identify images as anomalies based on a threshold.
+The goal of this project is to be able to identify images as anomalies based on a threshold found from the reconstruction loss distribution.
 Ideally, normal images should have a low reconstruction error that is below the threshold while tumorous images should have a high reconstruction error that is above the threshold.

 ## Dataset